Ga verder naar de inhoud

 The early morning Breakfast Talks will allow you to dig into very practical and concrete questions around festival making and points you would like to discuss discretely with a small group of colleagues around a cup of coffee.

-9.30-10.00 | EFA Members General Assembly (for EFA Members only)
+9.30-10.30 | EFA Members General Assembly (for EFA Members only) at The Hub

 The EFA Members General Assembly is to discuss all legal and financial affairs of the association and includes the Spring Catch Up inviting new members.

-10.00-12.30 | Let’s talk EFA (open to all delegates)
+10.30-13.00 | EFA talks and listens (open to all delegates) at The Hub

 EFA Members invite all delegates for a series of conversations around a work beyond the Summit that offers a variety of cross-border collaboration platforms and conversation frameworks strengthening the role of the single festival collectively.